Why Am I Coughing Up Phlegm? A Comprehensive Guide

 Pollen Allergies

-Pollen from trees, grasses, and weeds can irritate the respiratory system, leading to increased mucus production and eventually phlegm.
+Pollen from trees, grasses, and weeds can irritate the respiratory system, leading to increased mucus and phlegm production.

 Pet Allergies